bsudekum/MapGap/readme.md

 ## Optimizing your app

 #### Testing
 Testing is a very important process in creating an app.
-Although the simulator is good, it is best to test your app on range of actual devices to get a feel for what the user interaction is like as well as trouble shooting bugs.
+Although the simulator is good, it is best to test your app on range of actual devices to get a feel for what the user interaction is like as well as troubleshooting bugs.
 An important decision to make when testing on devices is what minimum software version to support.
 With Apple, most users have updated to iOS 6+ which makes testing easier.
 Android on the other hand can be a little more difficult due to segmentation of devices and software.
 Many plugins (which will be discussed later) only support newer software versions.
 The bottom line is, test on as many devices as you can as you'll find you apps weak points.

 #### File structure
 Although it is possible to make remote calls to a server to fetch assets, it is general not a good idea.
 This is due to network connection issues that can make your app feel slow and sometimes, not even load.
 Include all css, js and images in your `www`.